nehaljwani/team.exiv2.org/book/IMaEA.md

 _The very large projects (the Linux kernel, the Firefox web browser, etc.) end up with a few smart companies realizing it's in their self-interest to fund full time development, and most of their work ends up being non-volunteer.
 They're not the problem.
 The problem is the mid-range to small projects, maintained by volunteers, that get short-shrifted.
 People don't value free._

 _Not a month goes by without some maintainer of an Open Source project throwing up their hands in frustration and walking away because of burnout.
 Burnout caused invariably by the demands that people make of their free time.
-The code was free, so why isn't free support and personalized help available for life???_
+The code was free, so why isn't free support and personalised help available for life???_

 I am astonished at the verbal abuse I have received.
 About every three years I receive an email from somebody I have never met thanking me for my efforts.
 I get daily emails of criticism and complaint.
 I will not name a French Engineer on whose behalf I have spent hundreds of hours.
 Not once has he expressed appreciation.
 His emails and public posts of criticism are brutal.